A whole new genus of sciences

 12. McLuhan is referring here to his NAEB report, Project in Understanding New Media from 1960, not to his later Understanding Media from 1964.

 13. Such a sensus communis would be a ‘new science’ — in fact a whole new genus of sciences.
-This science would not operate like our subjective sensus communis (or, at least, as we currently imagine it to operate), but conversely, with new science we would come to understand ourselves through it.
+This science would not operate like our subjective sensus communis (at least, as we currently imagine it to operate), but conversely, with new science we would come to understand ourselves through it.
 Not it like us, then, but us like it.

 14. Understanding Media, p108.